Device-independent uncloneable encryption: Introduction

-This argument generalizes to trits as well, but it does not seem to extend to bit strings.
-An implication of this result is that we have uncloneable-indistinguishability in addition to uncloneability for bit and trit messages.

-\paragraph{Application to quantum money.} Our second point regarding the usefulness of uncloneable encryption with variable keys is to argue that it can be used just as well as the original notion of uncloneable encryption to get private key quantum money.
+\paragraph{Application to quantum money.} Although our aim in constructing this modification of uncloneable encryption was to be able to prove DI security via proof techniques for parallel repetition, we believe that the modified definition can still be useful.
+For instance, it can be used just as well as the original notion of uncloneable encryption to get private key quantum money.
 The approach here is the same as that sketched in \cite{BL20}.
 Basically, a bank could produce a banknote by encrypting a random string $M$ using our procedure, then storing the private key as well as $M$ in its internal records, and placing the quantum ciphertext in the banknote.
 To verify a banknote, the bank would use the private key to run the key release procedure and generate a decryption key, then use this to decrypt the state in the banknote and check whether the output matches $M$.
 Our security definition for uncloneability immediately implies that if an adversary attempted to clone the banknote and submit it to two separate bank locations for verification (each of which independently runs the key release procedure), the probability of both being accepted\footnote{More precisely, the probability of both banknotes being accepted \emph{and} the original encryption procedure accepting as well.} is exponentially small.

 Since our scheme is secure in the DI setting, this means the above approach yields a method for obtaining DI quantum money.\footnote{This approach avoids an impossibility result for DI quantum money derived in~\cite{HS20}, because we are considering a somewhat different setup from that work. } We note that it does seem possible that another approach for DI quantum money would be to slightly modify existing protocols for DI quantum key distribution; however, there may be some benefits to using the approach in this work.
 In particular, while our analysis above does not say anything about what happens if the bank returns successfully verified banknotes (rather than destroying them and generating fresh ones), the proof techniques we use here should be modifiable to allow a security proof for a scheme that returns successfully verified banknotes a fixed number of times, chosen at the point of generation of the banknote.